 Beg ch: Beginning chain

-Herringbone double crochet (hbdc): Yo, insert hook in indicated st, yo, draw through st and first lp on hook, (yo, draw through 2 lps on hook) twice.
+Herringbone double crochet (hbdc): Yo, insert hook in indicated st, yo and draw through st and first lp on hook, yo and draw through first lp on hook, yo and draw through remaining 2 lps on hook.
+Updated 3/24/2020

 Cowl is worked in joined rounds from the bottom up.